0xBlockchainx0/ERC20-Token-Sale/README.md

 🦸‍♂️ Understand tokenization using Open-Zeppelin Smart Contracts

-☑️ Deeper dive into unit-testing
+☑️ Deep dive into unit-testing